 Ultimate Universe: The historical games tend to mash several episodes into single mission.

-; while the original could launch its hands, this one can split into seven separate pieces.
+Up to Eleven: The Great Zeong introduced in Spiritsnote supposedly based on Tomino's original plan for the design; while the original could launch its hands, this one can split into seven separate pieces.
 For extra fun, some of the parts are modeled on Zeon mobile armors: the chest resembles the Apsaras III, the waist looks like the Big Zam, and the legs are vaguely Bigro-like.